containerum/containerum-docs/content/installation/_index.md

 draft: false
 ---
+# Containerum Platform Installation

-Containerum is an open source platform for the complete management of Kubernetes clusters.
+Containerum Platform is an open source platform for the complete management of applications running on Kubernetes.
 Containerum features tools for simple CI/CD pipelines setup, revision control, project and role management.

 This section covers Containerum installation.
-Make sure that your cluster meets the [requirements] (/platform/requirements) and then proceed to [quick installation](/platform/installation).
-To use Containerum in production [bootstrap](/platform/components/) each component manually.
+Make sure that your cluster meets the [requirements] (/installation/requirements) and then proceed to [quick installation](/installation/installation).